What is sinusitis?

 - Diving and swimming

 - Tooth infections

 - Foreign objects that are stuck in the nose

-If mucus drainage is blocked, bacteria may start to grow.
+If mucus drainage is blocked, bacteria or viruses may start to grow.
 This leads to a sinus infection, or sinusitis.
 The most common viruses and bacteria that cause sinusitis also cause the flu or certain kinds of pneumonia.

 What are the symptoms of sinusitis?

 The symptoms of sinusitis may depend on your age.
 These are the most common symptoms:

 - Runny nose that lasts longer than 7 to 10 days.
 The discharge is often thick green or yellow, but can also be clear.

 Older children and adults